Chiral symmetry in non-Hermitian systems: product rule and Clifford algebra: Approach 2: Clifford algebra

-In fact, the non-Hermitian chiral symmetry defined by this $\Pi$ operator holds even when $\beta$ is \textit{finite}, whereas that defined by $\gamma^0$ is lifted.
-When $\beta$ is real, the system also has rotation-time symmetry $\Lambda={\cal R}_2K$, a form of bosonic anti-linear symmetry mentioned before.
-This observation explains the symmetric spectrum about both the real and imaginary axes in Fig.~\ref{fig:RTwheel}(b) following Eq.~(\ref{eq:spectrum_doubleSymm}).
-From the perspective of the product rule discussed previously, i.e., $\Pi=\Lambda\Xi$, one can then attribute the existence of non-Hermitian chiral symmetry in Fig.~\ref{fig:RTwheel}(a) to the simultaneous satisfaction of rotation-time symmetry and a hidden NHPH symmetry \be \Xi={\cal R}_2K(g_{2r}\gamma^1 + ig_{1i}\gamma^3)={\cal R}_2(g_{2r}\gamma^1 - ig_{1i}\gamma^3)K. \ee Importantly, the non-Hermitian chiral symmetry here holds even when a complex $\beta$ lifts the rotation-time symmetry and NHPH symmetry [Fig.~\ref{fig:RTwheel}(c)], which shows that the approach based on the Clifford algebra is more fundamental in this case.
+The non-Hermitian chiral symmetry defined by this $\Pi$ operator holds even when $\beta$ is \textit{finite}, whereas that defined by $\gamma^0$ (i.e., the sublattice symmetry) is lifted. $\Pi$ then warrants the spectrum symmetry about the origin of the complex energy plane observed in Fig.~\ref{fig:RTwheel}(b).
+In the case that $\beta$ is real, the system also has rotation-time symmetry as mentioned.
+From the perspective of the product rule discussed previously, i.e., $\Pi=\Lambda\Xi$, one can then identify the obscure NHPH symmetry as \be \Xi={\cal R}_2K(g_{2r}\gamma^1 + ig_{1i}\gamma^3)={\cal R}_2(g_{2r}\gamma^1 - ig_{1i}\gamma^3)K. \ee This NHPH symmetry, as well as the RT symmetry, is lifted with a complex $\beta$.
+However, the non-Hermitian chiral symmetry persists thanks to the Clifford algebra [Fig.~\ref{fig:RTwheel}(c)].

-Despite their different levels of complexity, the three examples specified by Eqs. (\ref{eq:clifford1}), (\ref{eq:clifford2}) and (\ref{eq:H_RTwheel}) feature only nearest neighbor couplings, which is important for the existence of chiral symmetry in Hermitian systems with two sublattices (such as in the SSH model).
-Now consider the system shown schematically in Fig.~\ref{fig:pyramid}(a), i.e., \be H = g_1\gamma^5 + g_2\gamma^0\gamma^1 + g_3\gamma^0\gamma^1\gamma^5, \ee where all four lattices sites are coupled to each other.
-Clearly the introduction of the next nearest neighbor (NNN) coupling $g_3$ lifts the chiral symmetry associated with the two sublattices (i.e., $\gamma^0$) and no other chiral symmetry exists.